adrianajaafar/DATA-SCIENCE-PORTFOLIO/README.md

 - Scraping comments from specific posts
 - Performing comprehensive emotion detection and sentiment analysis using natural language processing (NLP) and neural networks.
 - Gain insights into public perceptions and concerns about the impact of AI on job security.

-## OBJECTIVE
-- To develop a model that can accurately predict the sentiment and emotion of Reddit comments related to AI and job security.
-- To understand the overall public sentiment and specific emotional responses to the perceived impact of AI on employment.

 ## GETTING STARTED